SadilKhan/SadilKhan/README.md

 I am also interested in IOS development.
 I am currently learning Swift.

-Besides writing codes and reading books, I enjoy playing guitar and I am deep into travelling.
-I sometimes indulge myself into Nature Photography and Candid shots and someday I will create my own website where I will share awesome photos from all around the world.
+Besides writing codes and reading books, I enjoy playing guitar🎸 and I am deep into travelling🚝.
+I sometimes indulge myself into Nature Photography and Candid shots📸 and someday I will create my own website where I will share awesome photos from all around the world.
 Stay Tuned.

 Feel free to contact me